 All rights reserved, including the right of duplication and other property rights.
 This document may not be copied or disclosed to third parties in whole or part under any circumstances without the express written permission of Swissgrid Ltd.

 Swissgrid Ltd accepts no liability for errors in this document.

-1/17
+Page 1/17